lashleykeith/webscraping/README.md

 # webscraping
-A webscraping app for google that I am working on.
-This app has some problems because google has changed something in their code.
-It is suppose to open up image files and save them to the home folder.
-However it just opens up pages and doesn't save anything.
-It reads a csv file that I have saved a long with it.
-You can edit this to suit your purposes.
+This app will download the pictures from the the csv list created when you run `python list.py`.

 ## GeckoDriver
 you will also need to download geckodriver place it the folder where python is installed.

 ## To run
-This program uses Python 3.6 to run use in your terminal after you cd into the terminal `python app7.py`
+This program uses Python 3.6 to run use in your terminal after you cd into the terminal `python app8.py`